-The steel structure of roof and the wooden floor mirror each other due to their grid of 1×1 meter.
+The steel structure of the roof and the wooden floor mirror each other, due to the fact that they are both based on a grid of 1×1 meter.
 Columns are few and placed exactly on the grid which gives the columns a cross-shape.
-The diverse use of the materials, black steel, a wooden floor and a concrete fire-place makes the contrast to the simple and soft shape of the floor and the roof.
-The pavilion can be more or less opened by a three white translucent curtain to create a more intimate space and to create different views towards the garden.
-At the same time the curtains can serve as an acoustic screen during a musical performance and as a rain screen during a yoga exercise.
-The fireplace is an addition in order to make the pavilion a pleasant place to stay in the winter, when the curtain around the pavilion is closed.
-The fireplace increases the surrealistic quality of the pavilion whereby the feeling of ‘being inside’ and ‘being outside’ fade.
+The diverse use of the materials, black steel, a wooden floor and a concrete fire-place is in contrast with the simple and soft shape of the floor and the roof.
+The pavilion can be opened to different extents by a three-layered white translucent curtain to create a more intimate space, or to curate different views towards the garden.
+At the same time the curtains can serve as an acoustic screen during a musical performance, or as a rain screen during a yoga exercise.
+The addition of a fireplace ensures that the pavilion is a pleasant place to stay in the winter, when the curtain around the pavilion is closed.
+The fireplace increases the surrealist quality of the pavilion, whereby the feeling of ‘being inside’ and ‘being outside’ fade.

 Location : Hilversum, The Netherlands